wenewzhang/mixin_labs-java-bot/README2.md

   );
 }
 ```
-When bot send Bitcoin to user successfully, the jsObj.get("amount") is negative.
+When bot sends Bitcoin to user successfully, the jsObj.get("amount") is negative.
-When user send Bitcoin to bot, the jsObj.get("amount") is positive.
+When users send Bitcoin to bot, the jsObj.get("amount") is positive.
 The last, call MixinBot.transfer to refund the coins back to user.

-## Advanced usage.
+## Advanced usage
-In some situations, you want guild user to pay coins to bot, Mixin Network provide many method for that.
+In some situations, you want guild user to pay coins to bot, Mixin Network provides many methods for that.

-### sendAppCard
+### Send AppCard
-Send a icon with title and description, user click the icon to pay coins to bot
+Send a icon with title and description, users click the icon to pay coins to bot
 ```java
 if (msgP.toLowerCase().equals("pay")) {
   MixinBot.sendAppCard(webSocket,